-Artlink was founded in 1978 by a group of young artists to promote awareness of emerging artists and art forms.
+Artlink was founded in 1978 by a group of art enthusiasts, patrons and artists to promote awareness of emerging artists and art forms.

-Artlink is a creative arts center that invests in opportunities for diverse visual artists and engages the regional community.
+Artlink is a creative arts center and gallery.
+Our mission is to invest in opportunities for diverse visual artists and engage the regional community.

 1976 Bruce Linker founded Linker's Gallery in his apartment to showcase emerging artists' work at 1117 1⁄2 Broadway Street.